rickstaa/stable-gym/stable_gym/envs/classic_control/cartpole_tracking_cost/README.md

 <!--alex ignore joint-->

 An unactuated joint attaches a pole to a cart, which moves along a frictionless track.
-This environment corresponds to the [CartPole-v1](https://gymnasium.farama.org/environments/classic_control/cart_pole/) environment included in the gymnasium package.
-It is different in the fact that:
+This environment is a modified version of the [CartPole-v1](https://gymnasium.farama.org/environments/classic_control/cart_pole/) found in the Gymnasium package, with several key alterations:

-* The action space is continuous, wherein the original version it is discrete.
+* The action space is **continuous**, contrasting with the original **discrete** setting.
-* The stabilization objective was replaced with a reference tracking task.
-* The reward is replaced with a cost.
+* The **reward** function is replaced with a (positive definite) **cost** function (negated reward), in line with Lyapunov stability theory.
 This cost is the difference between a state variable and a reference value (error).
+* Maximum cart force is increased from `10` to `20`.
+* Episode length is reduced from `500` to `250`.
+* A termination cost of `c=100` is introduced for early episode termination, to promote cost minimization.
+* The terminal angle limit is expanded from the original `12` degrees to `20` degrees, enhancing recovery potential.
+* The terminal position limit is extended from `2.4` meters to `10` meters, broadening the recovery range.
+* Velocity limits are adjusted from ±∞ to ±50, accelerating training.
+* Angular velocity termination threshold is lowered from ±∞ to ±50, likely for improved training efficiency.
+* Random initial state range is modified from `[-0.05, 0.05]` to `[-5, 5]` for the cart position and `[-0.2, 0.2]` for all other states, allowing for expanded exploration.

+Additional modifications in our implementation:

+* An extra termination criterion for cumulative costs over `100` is added to hasten training.
+* The gravity constant is adjusted back from `10` to the real-world value of `9.8`, aligning it closer with the original CartPole environment.
+* The stabilization objective is replaced with a **reference tracking task** for enhanced control.
-* Two additional observations are returned to enable reference tracking.
+* Two additional observations are introduced, facilitating **reference tracking**.
-* Some of the environment parameters were changed slightly.
-* The info dictionary returns extra information about the reference that should be tracked.
+* The info dictionary now provides **extra information** about the reference to be tracked.

-This modification was first described in [Han et al. 2019](https://arxiv.org/abs/2004.14288).
+These modifications were first described in [Han et al. 2019](https://arxiv.org/abs/2004.14288) and further adapted in our version for enhanced training and exploration.

 ## Observation space